bluek8s/kubedirector/doc/app-authoring.md

     kubectl create -f another_app.yaml
 ```

-Note that you must create this resource in the same K8s namespace where KubeDirector is deployed.
-The metadata name of this new resource must be different from the names of all currently registered KubeDirectorApp resources.
+Note that it can matter which namespace you choose as the home for this resource.
+When a new KubeDirectorCluster is created and references some KubeDirectorApp name, KubeDirector first looks in the namespace of that KubeDirectorCluster to find the referenced KubeDirectorApp.
+If no KubeDirectorApp by that name is found there, then KubeDirector will next look in its own namespace.

 #### MODIFYING THE KUBEDIRECTORAPP